BadBadNotGood production discography

 The following is the production discography of Canadian instrumental group and production team BadBadNotGood.
-Formed in 2010, the group has been producing music for other artist since 2012 and are known for their jazz-influenced compositions in hip hop, R&B, and electronic music.
+Formed in 2010, the group has been producing music for other artists since 2012 and are known for their jazz-influenced compositions in hip hop, R&B, and electronic music.

 They commonly co-produce and write with Canadian producers Frank Dukes and Kaytranada, and work in an informal Toronto-based collective of songwriters that includes artists Charlotte Day Wilson, River Tiber, and Daniel Caesar, among others.
 While they most commonly compose in collaboration with other producers, the band is credited as the sole producer for songs by artists including Earl Sweatshirt, Mick Jenkins, and Kali Uchis ("After the Storm").
 They also have numerous production and songwriting credits as a sampled artist.